Who We Are

 Brenda together with her husband Ralph, founded the Kidney Cancer Coalition in 2016 and subsequently merged their non-profit with KCAN to form KidneyCAN in 2019.

 In 2014, at the age of 53, Ralph was diagnosed with stage IV renal cell carcinoma – kidney cancer.
-He continues to battle this disease today and is committed to not only raising awareness but much-needed research dollars for an underfunded cancer.
+He battled kidney cancer valiantly and became committed to not only raising awareness but much-needed research dollars for an underfunded cancer.

 Brenda and Ralph founded the Kidney Cancer Coalition in 2016 and subsequently merged their non-profit with KCAN to form KidneyCAN in 2019.
 Ralph lived in Virginia Beach and Florida with his wife, Brenda, until his death in March of 2022.

 Board of Directors